prakhar1989/docker-curriculum/tutorial/src/index.md

 #### Local Development with Docker Compose

 Before we jump to the next section, there's one last thing I wanted to cover about docker-compose.
-As I said before, docker-compose is really great for development and testing.
-So let's see how we can configure compose to make our lives easier during developement.
+As stated earlier, docker-compose is really great for development and testing.
+So let's see how we can configure compose to make our lives easier during development.

 Throughout this tutorial, we've worked with readymade docker images.
-While we've build images from scratch, we haven't touched any application code and mostly restricted ourselves to editing Dockerfiles and YAML configurations.
-One thing that you must be thinking about is how does the workflow look during development?
-Is one supposed to keep creating Docker images for every change, then publish it and then run it to see if the changes works as expected.
+While we've built images from scratch, we haven't touched any application code yet and mostly restricted ourselves to editing Dockerfiles and YAML configurations.
+One thing that you must be wondering is how does the workflow look during development?
+Is one supposed to keep creating Docker images for every change, then publish it and then run it to see if the changes works as expected?
 I'm sure that sounds super tedious.
 There has to be a better way.
 In this section, that's what we're going to explore.

-Lets see how we can make a change in Foodtrucks app we just ran.
+Let's see how we can make a change in the Foodtrucks app we just ran.
 Make sure you have the app running,

 ```bash
 $ docker container ls